PACK AND COVEN (Book 1, Shifters)

 Harry is drawn to this new side of June, and not just because he’s grateful for her help.
 With her magic temporarily hiding Harry from his pursuers, the witch and the wolf explore their mutual attraction.
 But there are consequences for witches who bed down with wolves…

-Tropes: This literal alpha male themed romance also features best friends to lovers, disguises, secret societies, running from bad guys, and May/December lol.
+Tropes: This literal alpha male themed romance also features best friends to lovers, disguises, secret societies, running from bad guys, an urgent rescue or two, and some May/December lol.

 Shifters Book 2: WITCH INTERRUPTED